Challenges with social auditing in garment supply chains

-One of the challenges likely to be at the forefront of mind for many attendees at this week’s OECD Forum on Responsible Garment Supply Chains is the role of social auditors.
+One of the challenges at the forefront of mind for many stakeholders in the fashion and textile industry is the role of social auditors.

 Concerns about weaknesses in social auditing are not new but calls for changes in how supply chain auditing is undertaken within the garment sector are growing ever louder.
 Nevertheless, social audits remain the most widespread tool in use across the sector to address supply chain risks, such as poor working conditions, despite limited evidence that such audits are effective in managing such risks.
 Why is this?